Texas lawmakers OK school finance bill, property tax reform

 Disagreements over both issues during the 2017 legislative session left lawmakers unable to pass a measure that would have pumped $1.6 billion into state classrooms — despite bipartisan support.

-A budget bill is not yet signed but is expected to reach Abbott’s desk before lawmakers adjourn Monday until 2021.
+A budget bill is not yet signed but is expected to reach Republican Gov. Greg Abbott’s desk before lawmakers adjourn Monday until 2021.